Is There Truth Behind the “The Lone Genius Myth” and “Great Man Theory”?

 A person can be a “lone genius”, but as an essay called “Deconstructing the Lone Genius Myth” points out, genius is in many ways a collective process.

-Below we will debunk both the idea that there are lone geniuses (who operate removed from the world) and that there aren’t lone genius (for who there is a clear replacement).
+Below we will debunk both the idea that there are, in general, lone geniuses (who operate removed from the world) and that there aren’t lone genius (for who there is a clear replacement).

-TIP: See the related argument of individualism vs. collectivism.
+TIP: See a related discussion on individualism vs. collectivism.

 The Myth of the Lone Genius, and the Myth of the Lone Genius Myth

 There are rarely lone wolves who operate completely removed from the pack, but there are often pack leaders for who there is no clear replacement.

 For example, we can’t say Isaac Newton, despite his reclusiveness and genius, invented calculus (Leibniz), the laws of motion (Descartes), or the laws of gravity (Hooke) entirely alone in a fortress of solitude with no input from the outside world, so in this way “there is no lone genius”.
 Yet, we aren’t exactly going to replace Elon Musk with Steve in accounting, and in this way, there are lone geniuses.

 Given the above logic, we can confidently say that there are “outliers“, and there is “lone genius”, but we can just as accurately say, “humans are social creatures“, and, “there are no new ideas, just better ones“.

 If we take an honest look at how individuals create groups, how groups create the collective, and how both groups and the collective have leaders, it is hard to conclude with a straight face anything other than the importance of all these dynamics.
 Humans are important on individual, interpersonal, collective, and even spiritual levels, the relationships between the parts matter just as much as the parts (see analysis synthesis and systems thinking).